Phoenixx19/JumpKingRPC/README.md

 2. Install the mod using the installer.
 3. Profit.

+### Source code
+For piracy reasons the Jump King modded executable cannot be published.
+Currently the instructions to build the modded version of the game are not available.
+If you'd like to edit the current mod or add a feature, you can either use **dnSpy** to edit the JumpKing.exe (at your own risk!) or ask us!

 ### Uninstalling (only v2.0.0 or above)
 If you installed v2.0.0 or above and you are willing to update, please uninstall first before reinstalling. <br>
 To uninstall you can use: